 ARRT-approved MRI Education Program

 The American Registry of Radiologic Technologists (ARRT) recognizes Midwestern Career College’s Magnetic Resonance Imaging (MRI) Technologist program as an approved educational program for ARRT’s magnetic resonance imaging certification and registration.
-Graduates of our program who also complete the associate degree requirements are eligible to sit for ARRT’s MRI certification exam.
+Graduates of our program who also complete the associate of applied science degree requirements are eligible to sit for ARRT’s MRI certification exam.
 You can find MCC’s listing on the ARRT website here.

 About Our Program